 Last month, Managing Director Ken Clark presented a battery management webinar to members of the Society of Operations Engineers (SOE) and the Norfolk Institute of Road Transport Engineers (IRTE).

 Having previously partnered with the IRTE and SOE, Ken was invited to host the webinar to share insights with attendees on battery management within the automotive industry.
-Attendees included workshop managers and owners, as well as members with an interest within the automotive industry.
+Attendees included workshop managers and owners, as well as members with an interest in the automotive industry.

 Ken was delighted to have been invited to present to the SOE and IRTE and will be involved in future webinars and explained “We have recognised the importance of not only providing quality battery management equipment to our customers, but also ensuring it is used correctly to support key workshop objectives and cost-drivers”.